Brianceasar/LinkedIn-assessment-scrapper/README.md

 4. Push to the branch (git push origin feature/my-new-feature).

-5.Create a new Pull Request.
+5. Create a new Pull Request.